ShaunCurtis/Blazr.IRepository/Readme.md

 ### Testing the Factory and Context

-The following test demonstrates the basic datastore setup in DI.
+The following XUnit test demonstrates the basic datastore setup in DI.
 It:
 1. Sets up a DI container
 2. Loads the data from the Test Provider
 3. Tests the record count is correct